Don Sharp: Hammer Films and Harry Alan Towers

-Fu Manchu was a big hit and led to four sequels; Sharp only directed the first of these, but he worked several more time for Towers who later said "I kept using Don because his films came in on budget and were without exception very successful.
+Fu Manchu was a big hit and led to four sequels; Sharp only directed the first of these, but he worked several more times for Towers who later said he "kept using Don because his films came in on budget and were without exception very successful.
 On top of that he was a most agreeable person of very good character – no tantrums – clear headed – resourceful; a gentleman too."
 The movie would give Sharp a reputation for action movies.
 He later stated his philosophy:

 You can’t do big action sequences and then have flabby, everyday stuff round it.
 Those movies have got to have a feeling of latent energy in there...
 You can’t do action sequences as an entity in themselves.
 They’ve got to be part of the way a whole movie is developing.
 You’ve got to have, apart from energy, a very good sense of editing, what a camera can do... a sense of timing... and an ability to have a visual of exactly what it's going to look like...
 Also, I enjoyed it... some directors... didn’t get the same enjoyment out of it; it was a necessity rather than a pleasure.
 I always liked doing it, liked doing action.

-It was back to Hammer for Rasputin, the Mad Monk (1966), with Lee in the title role.
-Sharp disliked this experience working for Hammer as the budgets were being tightened.
+Sharp returned to Hammer for Rasputin, the Mad Monk (1966), with Lee playing the title role.
+In contrast with Kiss of the Vampire and The Devil Ship Pirates Sharp said he disliked this experience working for Hammer as the budgets were being tightened.

-Sharp followed it with two films for Towers, Our Man in Marrakesh (1966), a spy spoof starring Tony Randall, and The Brides of Fu Manchu (1966), again with Lee.
+Sharp made two more films for Towers, Our Man in Marrakesh (1966), a spy spoof starring Tony Randall, and The Brides of Fu Manchu (1966), again with Lee.
 After this he worked on an adaptation of H.G.
-Wells' The Sleeper Awakes which he said Sam Arkoff at AIP ultimately decided not to make because it did "not have enough sex and violence".
+Wells' The Sleeper Awakes for American International Pictures; Sharp said Sam Arkoff, head of AIP ultimately decided not to make this movie because it did "not have enough sex and violence".